Anchored parallel repetition for nonlocal games: Introduction

 \section{Introduction}

-Multiplayer games are central objects of study in complexity theory and quantum information.
-For simplicity we focus our exposition on the two-player case.
-A \emph{two-player one-round} game is specified by finite question sets $\X, \Y$, finite answer sets $\A, \B$, a probability distribution $\mu$ over $\X\times\Y$, and a verification predicate $V : \X \times \Y \times \A \times \B\rightarrow \{0,1\}$ that determines the acceptable question and answer combinations.
-The game is played as follows: a referee samples questions $(x,y) \in \X \times \Y$ according to $\mu$ and sends $x$ to the first player and $y$ to the second.
+A \emph{nonlocal game} is specified by finite question sets $\X, \Y$, finite answer sets $\A, \B$, a probability distribution $\mu$ over $\X\times\Y$, and a verification predicate $V : \X \times \Y \times \A \times \B\rightarrow \{0,1\}$ that determines valid question and answer tuples.
+The game is played as follows.
+A referee samples questions $(x,y) \in \X \times \Y$ according to $\mu$ and sends $x$ to the first player and $y$ to the second.
 Each player replies with an answer, $a\in \A$ and $b \in \B$ respectively.
 The referee accepts if and only if $V(x,y,a,b) = 1$, in which case we say that the players win the game.
-Multiplayer games arise naturally in settings ranging from hardness of approximation~\cite{hastad2001,vaz2013}, interactive proof systems~\cite{ben1988,fortnow1988}, and the study of Bell inequalities and non-locality in quantum physics~\cite{bell1964,chsh_paper}.
+Nonlocal games have been studied in a variety of settings, ranging from hardness of approximation~\cite{khot2002power} (in this literature they are called \emph{two-prover one-round games}), interactive proof systems~\cite{ben1988,fortnow1988}, and the study of Bell inequalities and non-locality in quantum physics~\cite{bell1964,chsh_paper,cleve2004consequences}.
+Recently, nonlocal games has become central objects of study in quantum complexity theory and quantum information, especially given their role in the study of quantum interactive proofs~\cite{reichardt2013classical,ji2020mip}, quantum cryptography~\cite{vazirani2012certifiable,vazirani2014fully}, and fundamental questions about quantum entanglement~\cite{coladangelo2018unconditional,slofstra2019set}.